bitsoal/VASP_HTC_framework/Manual.md

 **commands defined by `sub_dir_cal_cmd` is going to be called repeatedly by the program to detect and change the status of the sub-folder calculation.
 We suggest you to write all commands into a script and copy that script to the specific calculation folder using HTC tag `extra_copy` or `final_extra_copy`.
 Then just execute that script.**

+**A bunch of scripts are ready under `HTC_lib/VASP/Sub_Directory_Calculation_Scripts`.
+The aim and the execution of each script have been detailed at the beginning of each script.
+We are testing those scripts.
+Any feedbacks from you are also welcome!**

 Default: **No default command.
 Any command that can be executed in the linux terminal.
 If there are more than one commands, separate them using `,`.
 Anyway, we suggest you to put all commands into a script and simply run that script.**

 -------------------------------------------------